linan1109/linan1109.github.io/docs/README.md

 ## Education

 [→ To More Details][education-detail]
  - Oct.
-2024 - Present: PhD in Neuroscience, [University of Zurich][uzh-home], Switzerland
+2024 - Present: PhD in Data Science, [University of Zurich][uzh-home], Switzerland
  - Sep.
 2022 - Oct.
 2024: Master of Science in Computer Science, [University of Zurich][uzh-home], Switzerland
  - Sep.
 2016 - Jun.
 2021: Bachelor of Engineering in Software Engineering, [Beihang University][buaa-home], China